Paget's disease is a disorder that involves abnormal bone destruction and regrowth. This results in deformity of the affected bones.

-The cause of Paget's disease is unknown, although it might have to do with genes or a viral infection early in life.
+The cause of Paget's disease is unknown.
+It may be due to genetic factors or a viral infection early in life.

 The disease occurs worldwide, but is more common in Europe, Australia, and New Zealand.

-In people with Paget's disease, there is an abnormal breakdown of bone tissue, followed by abnormal bone formation.
-The new bone is bigger, but weaker and filled with new blood vessels.
+In people with Paget's disease, there is an abnormal breakdown of bone tissue in specific areas.
+This is, followed by abnormal bone formation.
+The new area of bone is larger, but weaker.
+The new bone is also filled with new blood vessels.

-The disease may only be in one or two areas of the skeleton, or throughout the body.
-It often involves bones of the arms, collarbones, leg, pelvis, spine, and skull.
+The affected bone may only be in one or two areas of the skeleton, or throughout the body.
+It more often involves bones of the arms, collarbones, leg, pelvis, spine, and skull.

 If they do occur, symptoms may include:

+Not all people with Paget’s disease need to be treated.
 Patients who may not need treatment include those who:

-Drug therapy helps prevent further bone breakdown.
-Currently, there are several classes of medications used to treat Paget's disease.
+Drug therapy helps prevent further bone breakdown and formation.
+Currently, there are several classes of drugs used to treat Paget's disease.
 These include: